joeyleeyh/DSA4263/README.md

-# DSA4263 Final Project - Fraud Detection using Machine Learning
+# Fraud Detection using Machine Learning
+A project for NUS DSA4263: Sense-making Case Analysis: Business and Commerce (AY2024/25 Semester 2)

+## Group Members
+Lee Jing Yun, Jamie

+Lee Yi Hui, Joey

+Liang Xiaoxin

+Mei Boyu

 ## Project Overview
-This project aims to build a fraud detection model using the Paysim dataset which simulates mobile money transactions.
+This project aims to build a fraud detection system using machine learning models on a large-scale dataset that simulates mobile money transactions.
+The dataset includes over 6 million records of various transaction types with a significant class imbalance between fraudulent and non-fraudulent cases.
 The goal is to accurately classify fraudulent transactions.

 ## Key Objectives
-- Explore and understand the dataset via EDA
+- Conduct exploratory data analysis (EDA) to uncover patterns in fraudulent behavior.
+- Train and compare baseline models (Logistic Regression, Random Forest, XGBoost).
-- Address data imbalance using techniques like scale_pos_weight and class_weight = 'balanced'
+- Address severe data imbalance using techniques like scale_pos_weight and class_weight = 'balanced'.
-- Engineer meaningful features (e.g. `log_amount`, `amount_z_score`, etc.)
+- Engineer meaningful features (e.g. `log_amount`, `amount_z_score`, etc.) to improve signal in the dataset.
-- Train and evaluate models (Random Forest, XGBoost, etc.)
+- Evaluate models using metrics such as ROC AUC, precision, recall, and F1-score.
-- Compare model performance before and after feature engineering
+- Compare model performance before and after feature engineering.

+This project demonstrates how data science techniques can be applied to real-world financial problems and emphasizes the importance of model interpretability, feature engineering, and ethical use of data in fraud detection systems.

 ## Project Structure

+.
+├── data/                    # Raw and processed datasets (excluded from GitHub if large) ├── notebooks/              # Jupyter notebooks for EDA, modeling, etc.
+│   ├── 01_eda.ipynb
+│   ├── 02_model_baselines.ipynb
+│   ├── 03_feature_engineering.ipynb
+│   └── 04_final_model_cv.ipynb
+├── models/                 # Serialized models (.pkl, .joblib, etc.)
+├── scripts/                # Python scripts for training, evaluation, preprocessing ├── reports/                # Visuals, final writeup, and summary charts ├── requirements.txt        # Dependencies
+└── README.md

 ## Models Used
 - Logistic Regression (Baseline)